Drumcondra Church: Notable burials

 The Birth, Marriage and Death records are held in the Representative Church Body Library in Churchtown, Dublin.

 There is a commemorative plaque to members of the parish who died or were missing in the first and second world wars, also listing members of the 7th company of the boys brigade who died.
+There is also a memorial to the Coghill family, which mentions Lieut.
+Neville Coghill VC who died attempting to save the colours of the 24th Foot at the Battle of Isandlwana in the Zulu War of 1879.

 Refurbishment

-A report of 1831 stated that the churchyard was in a deplorable condition - no sooner was a body buried but it was removed by body-snatchers.
+A report of 1831 stated that the churchyard was in a deplorable condition – no sooner was a body buried but it was removed by body-snatchers.
 Over the following two years the church and churchyard were renovated and a cottage was provided for a watchman to watch over the graves at all times.